playcanvas/developer.playcanvas.com/content/en/user-manual/assets/animation.md

 ![Asset Inspector Preview][inspector-preview-gif]

 There is also a viewer in the [Anim State Graph Editor][anim-state-graph-editor] when you select a state in the graph.
-It will show all Entities in the scene using the graph where you can select one to preview.
+When selected, all Entities in the scene that are using the graph will show in a list and can be selected for preview.

 ![Anim State Graph Preview][anim-state-graph-preview-gif]